README.1ST

 Links

 Links are designated by underlining the text of the link.
-If the text is underlined, it is either a link to another section of this book, or to an external website.
+If the text is underlined, it is either a link to an external website, or another section of this book.

-External links to websites (either local or remote) are in the standard blue underline and will ALWAYS match the URL that will open in your browser (i.e. The URLs are never truncated, even if they take multiple lines):
+External links to websites (either local or remote) are in the standard blue underline, indented, and will ALWAYS match the URL that will open in your browser (i.e. the URLs are never truncated, even if they take multiple lines):

-Links to other sections or chapters within this documentation are bold, underlined, and in black text:
+Links to other sections or chapters within this documentation are bold, underlined, and in black text and always match the heading text:

 Integrating An Existing Solr Schema